Kaikōura: Economy

-Tourism contributed $57 million to total GDP in Kaikoura District in 2020, and was the top overall category, contributing 24.8% of district GDP.
-In 2023, tourism provided 27.6% of jobs in Kaikōura District in 2023, with accommodation and food services representing another 18.5%.
+In 2023-24, the GDP of the Kaikōura District was $190 million, with annual growth for the region of 3.3%.
+Tourism provided 27.6% of jobs in Kaikōura District in 2023, with accommodation and food services representing another 18.5%.

-In addition to ecotourism activities in the town, such as whale, seal, and bird watching, further tourism opportunities are under development.
-These include astrotourism, following the accreditation of the Kaikōura District as an International Dark Sky Sanctuary, and the construction of a long-distance trail from Picton to Kaikōura known as the Whale Trail.
+Ecotourism activities include tours provided by local operators who offer offshore experiences including whale and dolphin watching, swimming with dolphins, and seabird-watching tours based from the town and the local boat harbour.
+Commercial marine wildlife ecotour operations began around 1988.
+Major ecotourism operators include Whale Watch Kaikōura and Encounter Kaikōura.
+In addition to ecotourism, further tourism opportunities are under development including astrotourism, following accreditation of the Kaikōura District as an International Dark Sky Sanctuary, and cycle tourism, including construction of a long-distance cycle trail from Picton to Kaikōura known as the Whale Trail.